 Around the late 1950s and the early 60s, after a series of formations and reformations, a band emerged in Liverpool.
 They called themselves The Beatles.
 They established themselves as the incredible artists that they were, and a little while after, another band materialized.

 They tried to look like The Beatles, they tried to sound like The Beatles and they certainly played songs by The Beatles, however, they were most certainly not The Beatles.
 No, they were The Buggs.
 They were a tribute band, and arguably the first.
+The Buggs formed in 1964, right at the height of Beatlemania.
+They even made it onto The Ed Sullivan Show, sporting those iconic mop-top haircuts and matching suits that screamed Beatles.

 Now tribute bands attract the likes of niche audiences and the disapproval of music critics.
 However, we make the case that they exist to serve a need not just within the world of music, but in the hearts of fans.